-Assumption Why it is important and how it impacts on the liabilities Discount rate The majority of benefits in a pension scheme are paid many years in the future.
+Assumption Why it is important and how it impacts on the liabilities The majority of benefits in a pension scheme are paid many years in the future.
 In the period before the benefits are paid, the Administering Authority invests the funds held by the scheme with the aim of achieving a return on those funds.
 When calculating how much money is needed now to make these benefit payments, it is appropriate to make allowance for the investment return that is expected to be earned on these funds.
 This is known as "discounting".

 The higher the investment return achieved, the less money needs to be set aside now to pay for benefits.
 The calculation reflects this by placing a lower value on the liabilities if the discount rate is higher.

 The discount rate adopted so set the Funding Target is derived by mapping projected cashflows arising from accrued benefits to a yield curve (which is based on market returns on UK Government gilt stocks and other instruments of varying durations), in order to derive a market consistent gilt yield for the profile and duration of the Scheme's accrued liabilities.
-To this an Asset Out-performance Assumption ("AOA") of 1.4% per annum is added to reflect the Fund's actual investment strategy.
-Details of the discount rate used to calculate the cost of future service are detailed in section A.3.
+To this an Asset Out-performance Assumption ("AOA") of 0.25% per annum is added to reflect the Fund's actual investment strategy.
+This AOA of 0.25% p.a. has been assessed as the equivalent to a differential AOA of 1.5% p.a. pre-retirement and 0.0% p.a. post-retirement as at 31 March 2014, which was the approach used at the 2011 valuation.